 Fix: Calendar and People Apps not working in Windows 10

-1. Open PowerShell by searching for it.
-After it is displayed in the search results, right-click on it and select ‘Run as administrator.’
+1. Open PowerShell by searching for it in the Start menu.
+Once it appears in the search results, right-click it and select ‘Run as administrator.’

-Note: It is important to open it as an administrator; otherwise, you might encounter an error.
+Note: It’s important to run PowerShell as an administrator; otherwise, the commands might not work.

 people app

-2. Inside PowerShell, type or paste the following command as described below.
-Press the Enter key afterwards to execute it.
+2. In PowerShell, type or paste the following command and press Enter:

 Get-appxprovisionedpackage –online | where-object {$_.packagename –like "*windowscommunicationsapps*"} | remove-appxprovisionedpackage –online